yardsale8/stat110_book/_sources/IntroToCI/IntroToCI.rst

         A population parameter (in this case a population mean) is located at ...

 ..
+TODO:: Add examples of computing the p-value using StatKey on the sampling distribution

+..
 TODO:: Add in a section on the central limit theorem either here or in the theory section.
 Introduction to Confidence Intervals
 ------------------------------------